We know how difficult it is to choose the right website builder for your business.

 In Squarespace, you can enable AMP easily with a built-in integration, however, this is only available for blog posts.
 To create AMP with Shopify, you’ll need to install a third-party application.
 If you’re willing to spend some time and money on that, you’ll then be able to use the AMP format on all your web pages, including product pages.

 Something else to keep in mind is Core Web Vitals requirements (CWV).
-Starting in May 2021, Google will add CWV to its algorithm (which affects your ability to rank).
+As of May 2021, Google added a CWV to its algorithm (which affects your ability to rank).
 These are measurements related to the speed, responsiveness, and visual stability of your website.

 Shopify makes it easy to meet these requirements, while Squarespace doesn’t have a feature for that yet.
 For example, Shopify automatically serves images with the WebP format, which enables superior image compression.
 Additionally, Shopify has reduced the overall request times by up to 39%, which means customers can access your pages quicker.